ericvc/Seneca-Tweets-GPT2/README.md

 Fascinating stuff.
-Of course, Seneca always ties these observations back into the main topic of his letter, but one can only imagine his thoughts on small matters we face in the modern world.
+Of course, Seneca always ties these observations back into the main topic of his letter, but one can only imagine his thoughts on the small matters we face in the modern world.
 Also, I find some passages from Seneca to be indecipherable, and thought it would be amusing to produce fake text that is similarly difficult for the reader to glean wisdom from.

 ## 1\) Gathering the text for training the GPT-2 model